DataDog/ansible-datadog/README.md

 ### Windows

-On Windows, the `become: yes` option is not needed (and will make the role fail, as ansible won't be able to use it).

-Below are two methods to make the above playbook work with Windows hosts:
+On Windows, the `become: yes` option should be removed because it will make the role fail.
+Below are two methods to make the example playbooks work with Windows hosts:

+#### Inventory file

-### Using the inventory file (recommended)
+Using the inventory file is the recommended approach.
 Set the `ansible_become` option to `no` in the inventory file for each Windows host:

 ```ini
 [servers]